mathematically/OhMyLobito/README.md

 # Oh My Lobito

-A minimal prompt for Oh My Posh.
-No Powerline styling, no time, no multiline or right justified shenanigens.
+A minimal prompt for Oh My Posh with just the features I actually use.

 * Format is '-> directory (branch)'.
-* Shows only the tail of the current directory.
-* In git repositories shows the current branch in brackets.
+* (branch) is only shown in git repositories:
 	* If no changes the name will be the same colour as the brackets.
 	* If there are working or staged changes the branch name will be red.
 	* If ahead or behind the remote, the branch name will be purple.
+* -> shows return code of last command, green = ok, red = error.
 * Colours are from the Tokyo Night terminal theme.

-I.e. it's just the things I found actually useful from other themes with a colour scheme that matches my terminal setup.